 MA491f, 492s Independent Study Independent study in an area of mathematics of particular interest to the student.
 Prerequisite: Permission of the instructor.
 One to four credit hours.
 Faculty

 SC321fs Statistical Modeling Students will expand on their inferential statistical background and explore methods of modeling data through linear and nonlinear regression analysis.
 Through the use of statistical software, they will learn how to identify possible models based on data visualization techniques, to validate assumptions required by such models, and to describe their limitations.
 Topics include multiple linear regression, multicollinearity, logistic regression, models for analyzing temporal data, model-building strategies, transformations, model validation.
-Prerequisite: Mathematics or Statistics 212, 231, or 382.
+Prerequisite: Mathematics or Statistics 212, 231, 382, or 482.
 Four credit hours.
-Scott
+O'Brien, Wieczorek

-SC381f Mathematical Statistics I: Probability Listed as Mathematics 381.
+SC381f Probability Listed as Mathematics 381.
 Four credit hours.
-O'Brien
+Gouvea

-SC382s Mathematical Statistics II: Inference Building on their background in probability theory, students explore inferential methods in statistics and learn how to evaluate different estimation techniques and hypothesis-testing methods.
+SC482s Topics in Statistical Inference Building on their background in probability theory, students explore inferential methods in statistics and learn how to evaluate different estimation techniques and hypothesis-testing methods.
 Students learn techniques for modeling the response of a continuous random variable using information from several variables using regression modeling.
-Topics include method of moments and maximum likelihood estimation, sample properties of estimators including sufficiency, consistency, and relative efficiency, Rao-Blackwell theorem, tests of hypotheses, confidence intervals, linear models, and analysis of variance.
-Although applications are discussed, the emphasis is on theory.
+Topics include method of moments and maximum likelihood estimation, sample properties of estimators, including sufficiency, consistency, and relative efficiency, Rao-Blackwell theorem, tests of hypotheses, confidence intervals, linear models, and analysis of variance.
+Previously listed as Statistics 382.
 Prerequisite: Mathematics 381.
-Mathematics 253 and 274 are recommended.
 Four credit hours.
 O'Brien